jstoops/product-pricing-agent/README.md

 <img src="./images/Product-Pricer-Curation-Part-2-Price-Distribution-All-Categories.jpg" alt="Distribution of Prices All Categories" />

-6. Counter number of items in each product type category:
+6. Count number of items in each product type category:

 ```
 category_counts = Counter()